How & Where to Buy Qtum (QTUM)

 Qtum makes use of the Unspent Transaction Output (UTXO) model from bitcoin and the Ethereum Virtual Machine (EVM) technology from Ethereum to enable businesses and individuals from around the world to create smart contracts easily.
 Qtum offers a “smart layer” on its platform which enables Ethereum Virtual Machines to interpret the UTXO blockchain data from Bitcoin.

 The system uses Proof of Stake (PoS) algorithm to validate transactions.
 The ‘miners’ will receive the incentive when network consensus is reached and is termed as IPOS (Incentivized Proof of Stake).
 A smart contract between two entities in the network, two banks for example, can be terminated only by the two parties involved.

-Qtum follows the footsteps of Ethereum in offering hybrid technology.
+Qtum follows the footsteps of Ethereum by offering a hybrid blockchain technology.
 It offers several advantages over bitcoin and Ethereum by combining them in a single platform.
 Some of these include:

 - Decentralized Apps: Qtum allows developers to build decentralized apps (dapps) on top of their network.
 This will allow greater flexibility, wider usage and futuristic applications on the network.

 - Robust Hybrid Model: Qtum utilizes the transaction protocols of both bitcoin and Ethereum which means developers can build or port their applications, based on either protocol, easily to Qtum.

 - Stability of Bitcoin: As far as cryptocurrencies go, bitcoin is the most stable, widely accepted and biggest (in the sense of market capitalization).
 Because Qtum utilizes the transaction model of Bitcoin, the currency is expected to be stable relative to other coins as well.

 - Versatility of Ethereum: Using Smart Contracts and EVM technologies from Ethereum, Qtum offers a futuristic and smart solution where entities can self-govern and transact smartly among themselves.